HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 In the C library itself, we use `H5MM` and `H5FL` calls to allocate and free memory instead of directly using the standard C library calls.

-The `H5MM` was originally designed so that it would be easy to swap in a memory allocator of the developer's choosing.
+The `H5MM` package was originally designed so that it would be easy to swap in a memory allocator of the developer's choosing.
 In practice, this has rarely been a useful feature, and we are thinking about removing this scheme.
 In the meantime, almost all memory allocations in the C library will use the `H5MM` (or `H5FL`) package.

-In the past, we added memory allocation sanity checking to the `H5MM` calls that added heap canaries to memory allocation and performed sanity checking and gathered statistics.
+In the past, we added memory allocation sanity checking to the `H5MM` calls which added heap canaries to memory allocations and performed sanity checking and gathered statistics.
 These were turned on by default in debug builds for many years.
 Unfortunately, there is interplay between library-allocated and externally-allocated memory in the filter pipeline where the heap canaries